PetroIvaniuk/llms-tools/README.md

 - [InterCode](https://intercode-benchmark.github.io/) - framework of interactive coding as a standard reinforcement learning (RL) environment, with code as actions and execution feedback as observations
 - [LeanDojo](https://leandojo.org/) - set of open-source LLM-based theorem provers without any proprietary datasets and release it under a permissive MIT license to facilitate further research
 - [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt
-- [CodeTF](https://github.com/salesforce/CodeTF) - a one-stop Python transformer-based library for code large language models (Code LLMs) and code intelligence, provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, code generation and so on.
+- [CodeTF](https://github.com/salesforce/CodeTF) - a one-stop Python transformer-based library for Code LLMs and code intelligence, provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, code generation and so on.
 It aims to facilitate easy integration of SOTA CodeLLMs into real-world applications
 - [Let’s Verify Step by Step](https://openai.com/research/improving-mathematical-reasoning-with-process-supervision#fn-1) - a new state-of-the-art in mathematical problem solving by rewarding each correct step of reasoning (“process supervision”) instead of simply rewarding the correct final answer (“outcome supervision”), by OpenAI
 - [🦍 Gorilla: LLM Connected with Massive APIs](https://gorilla.cs.berkeley.edu/) - a finetuned LLaMA-based model that surpasses GPT-4 on writing API calls
 - [Framer](https://www.framer.com/) - a tool that constructs a completely unique website for you based on a text prompt